DROP · AGGRAVATED ASSAULTAPRIL 2026 BRIEFINGLOS ANGELES · 26.0K residents

 01 · TL;DR

-Eight categories moved in Vermont Vista this March — six ran below trend for the month, with two registered as sustained multi-month structural shifts.
-The dominant shape is broadly downward across both property and violent crime, with no spikes or rare events in the mix.
+Nine categories moved in Vermont Vista this April — six ran below trend in the current month, and three registered as sustained structural shifts pointing to longer-term declines across the neighborhood.
+The overall shape is broadly downward, with no spikes or rare-event signals in the mix.

 02 · Notable signals